How To Degoogle Your Life

 Alternative to Gmail, Google Calendar, Google Docs

-If you want to use an email client, then Thunderbird will be your best, open-source privacy-respecting email client, with more than 20 million users.
+If you want to use an email client, Thunderbird will be your best, open-source privacy-respecting email client, with more than 20 million users.
 What’s cool is that Mailfence recently partnered with Thunderbird and our partnership will grow stronger as time goes by.
 You can expect automatic synchronization of all the Mailfence tools.

 Alternative to Google Search

 This is by far the easiest one.
-Use DuckDuckgo, a privacy respecting search engine providing Google results.
+Use DuckDuckgo, a privacy-respecting search engine providing Google results.
 All you have to do here is to download the DuckDuckgo Plugin (it works for Firefox too).
 Every time you’ll search for something with the DuckDuckgo bar, you’ll get accurate and reliable results.

-Alternative to Chrome
+Alternative to Google Chrome

 Other great browsers include Vivaldi, Brave and Tor.
-Do not use Opera, as it was recently acquired by a Chinese firm and probably feeds all your data to the Chinese government.
+Do not use Opera, as it was acquired by a Chinese firm and probably feeds all your data to the Chinese government.

-Alternative to Google Drive
+Alternative to YouTube

 Alternative to Google Meets